 In order to treat a swollen lymph node you need to treat the cause.
 Most swollen lymph nodes will resolve themselves once the initial reason for the swelling is treated.

-In some cases an injury is causing the lymph node to swell.
+In some cases an injury causes the lymph node to swell.
 Scar tissue or other injuries can cause the node to drain improperly and swell.
 This may require further surgery to repair.

 Swollen lymph nodes caused by cancer will not shrink until the cancer has been completely treated.
 In some cases, your doctor may advise the lymph node be removed.
 Your doctor will determine the best treatment options for you.